 We will be together in person this semester.
-We will all follow whatever safety requirements VLS has, and we'll all continue to be flexible, as requirements may change.
+We will all follow whatever safety requirements the school has, and we'll all continue to be flexible, as requirements may change.

-There will be one time we will have a remote class, which we will do via Teams.
+In the event we need to do a class remotely (illness, blizzard, etc.) we will do it via Teams.
 If there are other times that we are required to go remote we will use Teams.
 If we are remote, make sure you are in a location where you have good connectivity.
 I prefer to see everyone, so it is my preference that you have your camera on during class.
 Please also do what you can to reduce noise.
 Please keep distractions to a minimum.
-Treat online classes just like you would any oncampus course.
+Treat online classes just like you would any on-campus course.